DomBom16/zenif/docs/extra/more-about-prompts.md

 ### `allow_negatives()`

 Available for the `number` type.
 When enabled, negative values are able to be inputted.
 Pressing the `-` key will have no effect until at least one digit is inputted.
 Upon pressed, the sign in front of the value will be toggled (an implicit positive sign is used).
-If all numeric digits are removed, the `-` sign will dissappear.
+If all numeric digits are removed, the `-` sign will disappear.

 ### `month_first()`